sunyw/SimpleGsonRequest/README.md

 }
 ```

+###The last step
-The last step is add some request in your activity
+add some request in your activity

 ```java
 public class MainActivity extends BaseActivity {